sharksmhi/gismo_gui_tkinter/README.md

 - Copy the folder sharkpylib to gimso_gui_tkinger/libs

 #### Install required packages
 - Go to https://www.lfd.uci.edu/~gohlke/pythonlibs/ and download the following packages based on your operating system.
-Make sure you download packages for python36 (should contain cp36): pyproj basemap
+Make sure you download packages for python36 (the packages filenames should contain cp36): pyproj basemap